 If you like the stable, secure fit of the Jaybird Tarah Wireless but wish their battery lasted longer, then go for the JBL Reflect Mini 2 Wireless.
 Their sound profile isn't customizable like the Jaybird's, but their battery lasts significantly longer, providing just over 10 hours of continuous playback.
 They don’t have any power-saving features, though, so you’ll need to make sure to remember to turn them off when not in use or else they’ll continue draining the battery.
 Their lack of customization can be disappointing when compared to the Jaybird, but thankfully they have great audio reproduction with a neutral sound profile that’s balanced enough to handle any genre you might throw at them.

-If you’re looking for stylish, well-designed earbuds, the best Bluetooth earbuds design-wise are the Beats Powerbeats3 Wireless.
+The best wireless earbuds for iPhone under $100 that we've tested so far are the Beats Powerbeats 3 Wireless.
 Not all colors are available for less than $100, so you might have to do some digging, but it’s possible to find them for a good price.
 Thanks to Apple's W1 chip, they offer seamless pairing with any Apple devices connected to your iCloud account and feature a stable ear-hook design that helps secure the earbuds in place without putting too much pressure on your ears.
 They’re very portable, lightweight, and come with a rubberized carrying pouch.

 They have deep, powerful bass that brings out the thump and rumble of bass-heavy music like hip-hop and EDM without drowning out the vocals and lead instruments over other genres.
 They have a pretty good battery for wireless in-ears too, lasting nearly 12 hours of continuous playback with a full charge only taking just over an hour.

 Unfortunately, they may not be the best for commuting, since they don’t isolate very much noise.
 That said, this means they might be suitable for outdoor runners who need to be able to remain aware of their surroundings.
 Overall, they’re well-designed, comfortable in-ear headphones that will work for many.